sz2404/PUI2018_sz2404/HW1_sz2404/README.md

   8. After finishing editing the file, use the git commit command and git push command to have the file updated online/sync
   9. Use git rm command to delete the random testing file (new.txt), commit this action (git commit -m) and push this operation (git push).
 This step is to keep the folders clean.

-## Last Week's assignment demonstrate:
+## Last Week's assignment demonstration:

 The following parts demonstrates creating environmental variables and alias.
 I followed the instructions from the previous assignment, located here: